unknovs/hash-sign/README.md

 Example for creating Docker swarm secrets from file.

 Log into server with ssh and administrator privileges.
 Copy key file to server.
-Private key must be in PKCS8 unencrypted format - starts with `-----BEGIN PRIVATE KEY-----` and end with `-----END PRIVATE KEY-----`.
+For example, for RSA, Private key must be in PKCS#1 unencrypted format - starts with `-----BEGIN RSA PRIVATE KEY-----` and end with `-----END RSA PRIVATE KEY-----`.

 ```sh
 docker secret create private_key /path/to/file/key.pem